nobitagamer/terra-con-vault/README.md

 POC using Terraform, Consul and Vault.
 This repo will allow you to spin up a Consul server with a UI.

+If you plan to use Vault + Consul and Terraform to achieve a well formed infrastructure this is a solid starting point.

+You're able to spin up the 'cluster' with either `docker-compose` or `terraform`.

+Both solutions enable you to further extend the base and customize to your needs.

 Getting Started
 ===============